-What Inslee’s 4-phase plan to reopen Washington’s economy means for your life
+Restaurants?
+Libraries?
+Sports?
+Here’s when things in Washington might reopen according to Inslee’s 4-phase plan

 - Car sales

-- Retail —only curbside pick up.
+- Retail — only curbside pickup.

 - Car washes